ISPRS CATCON 9 · 2026 · Submission

 Input clamping bounds the SAR backscatter before normalization.
 A tight clamp (0.15) truncates bright returns and under-detects floods.
 A loose clamp (0.5) preserves bright reflectors but washes out the water signature.
 The sweet spot at 0.3 balances information loss against signal-to-noise — and more than doubles the recovered flood area compared to the training-time setting.

-/ BEHIND THE CURTAIN See the full pipeline that produced these maps 6 stages · SNAP → tiles → stats → UNetRSMamba → validation · including a scrubbable training trajectory
+/ BEHIND THE CURTAIN See the full pipeline that produced these maps 6 stages · SNAP → tiles → stats → CS-Mamba → validation · including a scrubbable training trajectory

 Original